-Wedged between white paper folders at MIT’s Art, Culture, and Technology (ACT) archive, where I’ve found myself one early October morning, there’s a curiously emphatic black binder coated in dust.
+Wedged between white paper folders at MIT’s Art, Culture, and Technology (ACT) archive, there’s a curiously emphatic black binder coated in dust.
 On the front cover, a series of black letters clunkily come into focus under the archive’s harsh bulbs.
 They read:

 This binder is somewhat of a mystery, ACT archivist Jeremy Grubman tells me as he opens it up in a room packed with powder blue storage boxes and antiquated projectors.
 Compiled by the late designer and educator Muriel Cooper, the binder’s contents—along with a stack of tapes and projection slides stored nearby—are the most direct and obvious traces of the influential design research lab Cooper co-founded with photographer Ron MacNeil in 1973.
 In the 20 years that Cooper directed the Visible Language Workshop, the lab brought about an environment that would shape interface design as we know it.

 Within the innocuous black binder in front of me, the carefully preserved pages of typewritten lessons, yellowed letters, and papery specimens reveal a past that was vigorously committed to the future.
 Flipping through it in 2017, it’s clear that the VLW archive is also a unique glimpse into how the role of the contemporary, digitally literate graphic designer began to take its shape.

 A legacy revisited